manni8436/Legend-of-the-Greek-Gods/testing.md

 * [Navigation Bar](#NAVIGATION-BAR)

+On every device and browser in the README.md file, I tested the following:

 ### NAVIGATION BAR
-* Click Greek Gods main page header to take us to the Home page from the Home page.
+* Click on Greek Gods main page header to take us to the Home page from the Home page.
-* Click Greek Gods main page header to take us to the Home page from The Big Three page.
+* Click on Greek Gods main page header to take us to the Home page from The Big Three page.
-* Click Greek Gods main page header to take us to the Home page from the Lesser Known Gods page.
+* Click on Greek Gods main page header to take us to the Home page from the Lesser Known Gods page.
-* Click Greek Gods main page header to take us to the Home page from the History page.
+* Click on Greek Gods main page header to take us to the Home page from the History page.
-* Click Greek Gods main page header to take us to the Home page from the Contact Us page.
+* Click on Greek Gods main page header to take us to the Home page from the Contact Us page.
 * Click on Home button to take us to the Home page from the Home page.
 * Click on Home button to take us to the Home page from the The Big Three page.
 * Click on Home button to take us to the Home page from the Lesser Known Gods page.